anthonysharpy/sandbank/README.md

 | Search 100,800 documents by ID (100,000 times on one thread)                      | 0.26 seconds  | 38,769,230,769 documents searched/second |
 | Search 100,800 documents by ID (100,000 times on 24 threads)                      | 1.94 seconds  | 124,701,030,921 documents searched/second |

 The above figures represent the time it took to write/read the data to/from the cache only (not to disk).
 As you can see, searching by ID is basically instant, inserts are crazy-quick, and regular searches are relatively quick.
-The speed of regular searches will depend heavily on the size of your collection and the complexity of your queries however.
+The speed of regular searches will depend heavily on the size of your collection and the complexity of your query however.

 ### Memory